LapTQ/hello-cpp/summaries/behind-the-scene.md

         1. Non-throwing functions can be safely called from functions that are not exception-safe, such as destructors.
         2. Functions that are noexcept can enable the compiler to perform some optimizations.
         3. The standard library containers will use the `noexcept` operator to determine whether to use move semantics (faster) or copy semantics (slower).
+* `std::move_if_noexcept`:
+    * Consider the case where we are copying some object.
+If the copy fails for some reason, the object being copied is not harmed.
+However, if we move the object instead, and the move fails, ⚠️ the source object might be left in modified state.
+    * `std::move_if_noexcept` is a counterpart to `std::move` that is used in the same way, but only performs the move if the object has a `noexcept` move constructor.
+Otherwise, it will return a copyable l-value.
+        => ✅ We can use the `noexcept` specifier in conjunction with `std::move_if_noexcept` to provide strong exception safety guarantees.

 ---